This FAQ will explain domain name propagation

 A change to your DNS Zone information typically affects only a handful of servers, and completes much more quickly.
 However, the WHOIS is the master record which tells every DNS server in the world the server for your domain.
 A change to your WHOIS information (such as updating the ADMIN-C in your control panel) can take up to 72 hours to propagate fully.

-Customers often call 123-support to say that they can't see their domain names straight after ordering them, or just after a transfer between providers.
+Customers often call the 123-reg support centre to say that they can't see their domain names straight after ordering them, or just after a transfer between providers.
 After either of these two events your domain name/website may not be visible for up to 48 hours, mainly because millions of DNS servers need to be updated with the new information.